 Now let’s be clear that there is no way to make anything online impenetrable.
 Even the government can’t seem to keep a tight reign on their data.
 However, there are some basic steps everyone should take to help keep their online account credentials secret, strong and safe.

 Chances are if you are reading this you probably use the same password for all of your accounts.
 If you do, stop right now and change your passwords.
 Why?
 Well, if a hacker gains access to one of your accounts they will move down the list (now having knowledge of your other accounts) trying to gain access to other accounts you use with that same (or a subtle variation) of your password.
 Using a unique password for every account you use helps to prevent a tidal wave effect if a hack occurs.

 Use a strong password.

 Try to avoid using simple words or phrases for your password.
-Yes, we know that there is great debate among security professionals regarding completely random passwords or phrase-based passwords.
+Yes, I know that there is great debate among security professionals regarding completely random passwords or phrase-based passwords.
 Either way, you’re better off using a strong password than something like ‘12345’ or even word, ‘password’.
-We’ve read a few reports that show that ‘password’ continues to be one of the most used passwords for people.
-Scary!
+Incredibly, a few reports show that ‘password’ continues to be one of the most used passwords for people!